joefazz/ASCIIpe/README.md

+#ASCIIpe
+A simple maze that runs on the unix terminal

 This is what I came up with for my first year of univerisity coursework.
 It is a randomly generating maze game based on a questionable recursive backtracking algorithm.
 The code is of my own design and is 100% my own.
 The aim of the coursework was to make sure that our understanding of C++ was sound.